-Judgment for Loans Before Marriage In a Divorce Decree
+Judgment for Loans Before Marriage In an Arizona Divorce Decree

 In Johnson v Johnson, 454 P.2d 590 (1969), the Court of Appeals reviewed an award made to a spouse.
 The spouse had not requested the award, nor did the judge explain why the award was given.